-Cellist Megan Chartier, hailing from Detroit, Michigan, has performed as a soloist and principal cellist throughout North America and Europe.
-Now based in San Francisco, she currently holds positions as Principal Cellist of Opera San Luis Obispo and core cellist of the Astralis Chamber Ensemble, touring across the US.
-She has served as Principal Cellist of the Miami Symphony Orchestra, Principal Cellist of the Pacific Region International Summer Music Academy in Canada, and Assistant Principal of South Florida Symphony.
-In recent seasons, she has also performed with orchestras including the San Antonio Symphony, Waco Symphony, Palm Beach Symphony Orchestra, Nu Deco Ensemble, and Southwest Florida Symphony Orchestra.
-As a soloist, she has recently performed concerti with the Miami Music Festival Orchestra and the Eastern Michigan University Symphony Orchestra.
-She was named a semi-finalist in the 2017 PRISMA Concerto competition, 1st prize winner of the Ann Arbor Society of Musical Arts’ 2015 Young Artist Competition and a winner of the 2015 Miami Music Festival Concerto Competition, conducted by Grzegorz Nowak of the Royal Philharmonic Orchestra.
+Hailing from Detroit, cellist Megan Chartier is “unafraid to display gutsy abandon,” as described by the South Florida Classical Review.
+She has performed throughout North America and Europe as a soloist, chamber musician, and orchestral cellist.
+Her current positions include core cellist of the Astralis Chamber Ensemble and Principal Cellist of Opera San Luis Obispo in California.
+In recent seasons, she has served as Principal Cellist of the Miami Symphony Orchestra and Principal Cellist of the Pacific Region International Summer Music Academy in Vancouver, and has also recently performed with orchestras including the San Antonio Symphony, One Found Sound in San Francisco, Nu Deco Ensemble, and the Moscow Symphony Orchestra.
+As a soloist, she was named a semi-finalist in the 2017 PRISMA Concerto Competition, 1st prize winner of the Ann Arbor Society of Musical Arts’ 2015 Young Artist Competition, and a winner of the 2015 Miami Music Festival Concerto Competition, conducted by Grzegorz Nowak of the Royal Philharmonic Orchestra.

-Megan is an active chamber musician recently appointed by the Astralis Ensemble, a touring chamber ensemble.
+Megan is an active chamber musician recently appointed by the Astralis Chamber Ensemble, an ensemble most frequently touring around the United States.
 She is a founding member of Miami-based string trio, the Wynwood trio.
 Megan’s other notable chamber collaborations have included multiple performances with the Amernet String Quartet, Andrés Cárdenes, Gary Levinson, Yuriy Bekker, and work with Frank Almond, Brian Thornton, Christopher Adkins, Yegor Dyachkov, and Yizhak Schotten.
 Megan has studied with renowned teacher Marion Feldman at the Intensive Quartet Program at NYU, in addition to regular study with Dr. Howard Cass, Kathryn Votapek, Andrew Jennings, Katherine Collier, and Christopher Harding.

 She has performed on stage with Plácido Domingo, Carter Brey, Andres Cardenes, and Audra McDonald as well as on tour with nationally recognized artists including Michael Bublé, Il Volo, and the Trans Siberian Orchestra.
 She has also worked with contemporary composers such as multiple Grammy winners Michael Daugherty and Rudy Perez, as well as Matthew Bridgeham, Jung Yoon Wie, and Emmanuel Berrido during the composition and/or premiere performances of their works.